Squat Milada: Post-eviction

+Shortly after the eviction, two squatters re-occupied the building for a short time in order to highlight concerns that it was going to be demolished.

-Protests were held in other Czech cities and in Prague a former spa was occupied in Albertov.
+Protests against the eviction were held in other Czech cities and in Prague a former spa was occupied in Albertov.
 The occupation was evicted the next day, with over 70 arrests.
-The people who had gone inside the building were charged with trespassing and in 2011 the charges were dropped.
-After the eviction, Michael Kocáb (Minister for Human Rights and Minorities) offered the squatters a place to stay at Truhlářská Street in the Old Town.
+The people who had gone inside the building were charged with trespassing and in 2011, the charges were dropped.
+After the eviction, Kocáb offered the squatters a place to stay at Truhlářská Street in the Old Town.
 This became known as Truhla, hosting events until June 2010.

-A party at Milada to mark three years since the eviction was broken up by the police on June 30, 2012.
+A party at Milada to mark three years since the eviction was broken up by the police on 30 June 2012.
 A helicopter and 100 police arrested 25 people for various offences.
 In 2015, there was a debate in the media as the Supreme Administrative Court considered an appeal regarding the legality of the eviction of Milada.
-Two complaints by activists concerning the eviction went to the European Court of Justice and were dismissed in 2022.
+Two complaints by activists concerning their treatment during the eviction went to the European Court of Justice and were dismissed in 2022.

 Charles University had planned to set up a small campus at Milada, but failed to transfer the ownership of the building from the Institute for Information in Education in 2010.
 After the eviction, the university tried again, without success.
-As of 2019, the building was still standing derelict; now owned by the Office of Government Representation in Property Affairs (ÚZSVM), there were no plans to restore the villa.
-In 2021 the university was able to buy the Milada site for CZK 56,753,000.
+In 2019, the building was still standing derelict; it was owned by the Office of Government Representation in Property Affairs (ÚZSVM) and there were no plans to restore the villa.
+In 2021, the university was able to buy the Milada site for CZK 56,753,000.
 It made plans to redevelop it into a campus.
+As of 2023, the building remained derelict.